dknoern/desktop-hpc/README.md

 Next, deploy the infrastructure to AWS:

 ```
-cdk deploy --app "dotnet run -p CDK/CDK.csproj"
+cdk deploy --app "dotnet run --project CDK/CDK.csproj"
 ```

 ## Running

-After a few minutes the ECS fargate cluster should be ready to use.
+After a few minutes the ECS Fargate cluster should be ready to use.
 Run the client:

 ```
-dotnet run -p Client
+dotnet run --project Client
 ```

 You will be prompted for a number of integers starting with one trillion one to factor.
 Try entering "1000".